-- complete a Hood Start application form - submit a transcript of high school work - provide letters of recommendation from a guidance counselor and teacher and - have a personal interview with either the Hood Start Coordinator or with the Hood Start liaison in the Office of Admissions.
+- Complete a Hood Start application form.

+- Submit a transcript of high school work.

+- Have a personal interview with either the Hood Start Coordinator or with the Hood Start liaison in the Office of Admissions.

-Hood Start students are guaranteed admission into Hood College upon successful completion of Hood Start classes and high school degree requirements, and are given priority consideration for merit scholarships.
-Students interested in the Hood Start program must apply through the Admissions Office; for information contact 301-696-3400; hoodstart@hood.edu; or www.hood.edu.
+Hood Start students are guaranteed admission into Hood College upon successful completion of Hood Start classes and high school degree requirements.
+Students interested in the Hood Start program must apply through the Admissions Office; for information contact (301) 696-3400, hoodstart@hood.edu, or www.hood.edu.